jigarmodi91/mineSweeper/README.md

 - Scalable solution is  a plus
 - Code needs to posted on Github.com and url to be shared
 - You are free to add more features

+## Solution

+Steps to run this app
+- Fork the repository
+- run `npm install` to install the dependancies
+- run `npm run start` to start a localhost server
+- The game can be accessed by "http://localhost:3000/" url

+Note: `create-react-app` boiler plate has been used to create the boilerplate of this app